philipmjohnson/ci-tracs.github.io/morea/introduction/outcome-succeed-in-ci-tracs.md

   * You understand the goals, structures, and procedures for success as a participant in CI-TRACS.
   * Your computer and its software is adequate to support the experiences you will have in this course.
+  * You know how to successfully register to participate in the CI-TRACS program.